0xCN/PasteJS/README.md

 # PasteJS
 a chrome extension to prevent pastejacking.

-this prevents both CSS & JS pasteJacking attacks you also have the option to block iframes
+this prevents both CSS & JS pasteJacking attacks, you also have the option to block iframes

 *only use it during coding/programming, because it limits your browsing experience*